 Most people assume the “seven seas” is a reference to the North Pacific, North Atlantic, Indian Ocean, Arctic Ocean, Antarctic Ocean, South Pacific, and South Atlantic .
 However, there are several areas designated as seas throughout the world, including the Bering Sea , Sea of Japan, Caribbean Sea, Red Sea , and others.

-• North Atlantic - Like the Bering Sea, this hostile region has spawned some of the deadliest storms on Earth.
-On top of that, there are icebergs: a lot of icebergs!
+- North Atlantic - Like the Bering Sea, this hostile region has spawned some of the deadliest storms on Earth.
+On top of that, there are icebergs!
 Many ships have lost the battle against this behemoth, including the Titanic.

-• The Aegean Sea - Although the waters seem calm, this sea holds a deadly secret.
+- The Aegean Sea - Although the waters seem calm, this sea holds a deadly secret.
 It is seismically active.
 The countries bordering this sea have been subjected to active volcano eruptions and strong earthquakes.
-Many ancient civilizations, such as the Minoans on Crete, have been destroyed by what this sea hid.
+Many ancient civilizations, such as the Minoans on Crete, were destroyed by what this sea hid.

-• The Caribbean Sea – Don’t let the warm, turquoise waters fool you.
+- The Caribbean Sea – Don’t let the warm, turquoise waters fool you.
 This is a deadly sea.
 The heydays of piracy may have gone by, but it doesn’t mean all of them are gone.
 Also, this region contains volcanic islands, shallow and hazardous reefs, and plenty of weather.
 Hurricanes and tropical storms are normal in this area.
-This is also a place in which the weather can change within minutes.
+The weather can change within minutes.
 One moment you’re sailing in calm water.
 The next instance, you’re hit by a squall.
 Many ships have sunk in this area.
 Also, it’s not uncommon to find small islands that form and disappear under its surface -- sometimes within days.

 The Great Lakes